 Academic clinical fellowships

-Running over 3 to 4 years, an academic clinical fellowship combines medical training with academic training.
+Running over three to four years, an academic clinical fellowship combines medical training with academic training.

 How to apply

-ACF recruitment for posts in 2023 will begin in autumn 2022.
+ACF recruitment for posts in 2023 will begin in the autumn of 2023.

 Contact email@example.com with any queries regarding this.